aiidateam/aiida-tutorials/docs/index.rst

 AiiDA Tutorials
 ===============

-Welcome to the official home of AiiDA tutorial materials and videos.
+Welcome to the official home of the AiiDA tutorial materials and videos.
+The tutorials are organised by topic in *sections*, which are listed in the left sidebar or at the bottom of this page.

 .. panels::
    :body: bg-light text-center